mlcommons/algorithmic-efficiency/CALL_FOR_SUBMISSIONS.md

 ## Dates

-- **Call for submissions: October 17th, 2023**
+- **Call for submissions: November 28th, 2023**
-- Registration deadline to express non-binding intent to submit: December 15th, 2023
+- Registration deadline to express non-binding intent to submit: January 28th, 2024
-- **Submission deadline: February 15th, 2024**
+- **Submission deadline: March 28th, 2024**
-- **Deadline for self-reporting preliminary results: April 10th, 2024**
+- **Deadline for self-reporting preliminary results: May 28th, 2024**
-- [tentative] Announcement of all results: late May 2024
+- [tentative] Announcement of all results: July 15th 2024

 For a detailed and up-to-date timeline see the [Competition Rules](/COMPETITION_RULES.md).